Anteproperispomenon/os-string-compat/README.md

 ## To-Do

 Possibly add more versions of GHC to GitHub Actions workflows.
-Also possibly test compilation with cabal instead of stack.
+Also look into how to use GitHub Actions to automate building documentation/packages for Hackage.
+Also, figure out how to cache dependencies for the Stack workflow.

 ## Footnotes